DandyHQ/mace/README.md

 ### Compiling

-Once you have the dependencies install, Mace can be compiled as
+Once you have the dependencies installed, Mace can be compiled as
 follows:

 ```